Neil Steinberg: Career

 The column now runs Monday, Wednesday and Friday.

-On June 7, 2022, Steinberg wrote a piece advocating for gun restrictions that went viral.
+On June 7, 2022, Steinberg wrote a controversial piece advocating for gun restrictions that went viral.
 His reasoning was that the amendments of the Bill of Rights are not absolute, pointing to the ban on child pornography.
 He argued that interpretation of the other rights as absolute would harm children. "...by their reasoning, child pornography should be legal, out of respect for the First Amendment, with the harm it causes children shrugged off."
-In response, Steinberg was criticized by gun advocates, who sent him antisemitic and violent threats.
+In response, Steinberg was criticized by some gun advocates, who sent him antisemitic and violent threats.

 Obituary writing

-At the Sun-Times, Steinberg has specialized in writing obituaries of important figures.
+At the Sun-Times, Steinberg has specialized in writing obituaries of important figures.Robert Feder, Steinberg gives the dead their due with words that matter, Time Out Chicago (August 26, 2012).
 He is a member of the Society of Professional Obituary Writers.

 In 2018, an advance obituary written by Steinberg about Chicago Teachers Union President Karen Lewis briefly was erroneously published online due to a production glitch.
 Lewis subsequently told the Chicago Tribune that "I am not dead" and that "I thought it was hilarious -- stuff happens."
 Lewis added that she was touched by Steinberg's first line: "Karen Lewis was fearless."
 She told the Tribune that "I think it's a mitzvah.
 But I'm not sure it's true."

 In 2014, Steinberg, in response to a query from a reader, wrote his own advance obituary on his blog.

 In 2001, Steinberg reflected to the Chicago Reader on the art of writing obituaries of flawed individuals: "I did one of the Greylord judges' obits.
 I was talking about what he went to jail for, and I used a phrase like 'He took cash bribes to let drunk drivers go free.'
 And the copy desk changed it to quote judicial corruption unquote.
 And then after it ran, his sister called to complain that we had treated him shabbily by focusing on this Greylord business.
 I went in to Nigel Wade [the editor then] and I said, 'Look what you do.
 By editing the story for the family you cheat the million other readers of a strong description of his crime--and the family's still pissed off.
 You please nobody.'
 I would rather cheese off the few members of the family who are unredeemably biased than write some sort of pabulum they can put in their scrapbooks and is a trivialization of the truth."
 (Steinberg almost surely was referring to his January 1997 obituary of a high-ranking Cook County judge in Operation Greylord, Richard F. LeFevour.
 That obituary's lead sentence references "judicial corruption": "Richard F. LeFevour, who was convicted in the infamous Operation Greylord probe of judicial corruption in Chicago and never expressed remorse, died Saturday.")